Fanfare for the Uncommon Woman

 Fanfares for the Uncommon Woman is a series of six short compositions, or “parts” of one 25-minute composition, by Joan Tower.
-Parts I, II, III and V are scored for brass, Parts IV and VI for full orchestra.
-The score for the whole series includes 3 trumpets, 4 horns, 3 trombones, tuba, timpani, snare drum, 2 bass drums, 5 cymbals, 2 gongs, tam-tam, tom-toms, the triangle, glockenspiel, marimba, and chimes.
-Tower wrote Part I in 1987, Part VI twenty-nine years later, in 2016.
+Parts I and II are scored for brass and percussion, parts III and V are scored for brass ensembles, and Parts IV and VI for full orchestra.
+Tower wrote Parts I-V between 1987 and 1993, and Part VI twenty-one years later, in 2014.
 The fanfares are a tribute to "women who take risks and are adventurous", with each dedicated to an inspiring woman in music.

 Background

 Joan Tower began composing music in the 1960s, at a time when the male-dominated music world followed the composition standards of post-World War II Europe.
 She is among the generation of female American composers credited with creating her own voice and leading the way for later generations.